DDXPlus: A New Dataset For Automatic Medical Diagnosis: Baselines

-The ASD agent consists on an MLP network with 2 prediction branches: \begin{itemize} \item a policy branch whose role is to predict whether to stop or continue the interaction, and if the latter, what evidence to inquire about next; \item a classifier branch to make prediction regarding the underlying patient disease. \end{itemize}
+The BASD (short for Baseline ASD) agent consists of an MLP network with 2 prediction branches: \begin{itemize} \item a policy branch whose role is to predict whether to stop or continue the interaction, and if the latter, what evidence to inquire about next; \item a classifier branch to make a prediction regarding the underlying patient disease. \end{itemize}

 To train the network, we simulate dialogue states together with their target values.
-In other words, let us assume a given patient has $n$ evidences that he/she is experiencing.
-We simulate a dialogue state state as follows: \begin{enumerate} \item Randomly select $p \in [1, n]$ representing the number of positive evidences already acquired.
-Sample $p$ evidences from the ones experienced by the patient and set them in the simulated dialog state. \item Randomly select $q \in [0, T - p)$ representing the number of negative evidences already inquired where T is the maximum allowed dialog turns.
-Sample $q$ evidences from the ones not experienced by the patient and set them in the simulated dialog state. \item If $p = n$, set the target of the policy branch to "stop"; otherwise set the target to be one of the experienced evidences that was not sampled at step 1). \item Set the classifier branch target to be the ground-truth pathology. \end{enumerate}
+Assuming that a given patient has $n$ evidences that they are experiencing, we simulate a dialogue state as follows: \begin{enumerate} \item Randomly select $p \in [1, n]$ representing the number of positive evidences already inquired about.
+Sample $p$ evidences from the ones experienced by the patient and set them in the simulated dialog state. \item Randomly select $q \in [0, T - p)$ representing the number of negative evidences already inquired, where T is the maximum number of allowed dialog turns.
+Sample $q$ evidences from the ones not experienced by the patient and set them in the simulated dialog state. \item If $p = n$, set the target of the policy branch to "stop"; otherwise, set the target to be one of the experienced evidences that was not sampled at step 1. \item Set the classifier branch target to be the ground truth pathology or the ground truth differential. \end{enumerate}

 Both branches are trained using the cross-entropy loss function and the classifier branch is only updated when the target of the policy branch is set to "stop".